Head Start (program): Impact

 In 2014, CCR Analytics published the results of their study of 49,467 children assessed in the 2012–2013 school year from 81 Head Start programs throughout the state of California (more than 50% of the entire California Head Start population).
 Participation in the study was open to all California Head Start programs who used the DRDP-PS 2010 assessment tool.
-The study found that providing two years of Head Start to a child increases the probability by between 13% to 86% that the child will meet age appropriate expectations.
+The study found that providing two years of Head Start to a child increases the probability by between 13% and 86% that the child will meet age appropriate expectations.
 Regression discontinuity design was used to measure program impact without denying a control group the opportunity to attend Head Start.
 The analysis compared three-year-olds enrolled in Head Start to four-year-olds who returned to Head Start for their second year.
 This also eliminated the issue of selection bias because both groups chose to attend Head Start as three-year-olds.

-A randomized control study of the pre-k program serving socioeconomically disadvantaged children in Tennessee found short-term gains in language, literacy and math outcomes for pre-k participants compared with children who did not participate, which was also confirmed by a discontinuity analysis (Lip, Farran, Bilbrey, Hofer, & Dong, 2011).

 Lee collected data across sixty Head Start classrooms in 2007 and 2008.
 A sample of 1,260 children ages three to four were selected as the final sample.
 Of these children, 446 had entered Head Start at age 3 and enrolled for a year (Group 1); 498 had been entered at age 4 and enrolled for a year (Group 2); and 316 children had been enrolled for 2 years, entering at age 3 (Group 3).
 Academic outcome measures in literacy, math and science were collected based on the Head Start and Early Childhood Program Observational Checklist rating on a 4-point scale (1—not yet to 4—excels.
 Family risk factor indicators (developed by the State Department of Education) included single parent, unemployed parent, teenage parent, parental loss (divorce/death), low parental school achievement, food insufficiency.
 Group 3 had higher literacy, math and science scores than the other groups.
 Children in the high-risk group had significantly lower literacy, math, and science scores than those who had three or fewer risk factors.
 Head Start is associated with significant gains in test scores.
 Head Start significantly reduces the probability that a child will repeat a grade.